Can we break it? 9 business continuity plan testing scenarios

 Without testing your plan, you’re putting both the business and its people at risk.

-Keep this in mind: only 6 percent of companies without a disaster recovery survive a disaster, according to Datto.
+Keep this in mind: only 6 percent of companies without a disaster recovery plan survive a disaster, according to Datto.
 Having an inadequate plan is just as risky as having no plan at all.

 Before you get started